 “For years, solar module manufacturers have contended with profit-killing market conditions characterized by oversupply and rapidly falling prices,” said IHS senior analyst Glenn Gu.
 “Now, with clear signs that the balance between supply and demand is correcting, prices have stopped their decline and have begun to rise.”

 Influencing factors include the compulsory registration for imported Chinese solar products in the EU, resulting in some manufacturers unwilling to ship or clear modules through customs to the region.
 This resulted in a significant solar module shortage in major markets such as Germany and the United Kingdom.

 While the news of increasing prices is good for manufacturers, it does act as a flag to consumers that the best time to go solar may be now.
 In other sectors when the prices of goods increase, retailers are often able to soak up some of the cost; but in the solar sector, many retailers already operate on wafer thin margins as a result of intense competition.
-There is also a danger that in order to maintain low prices, some retailers may cut more corners on quality of systems and installation.
+There is also a danger that in order to maintain low prices, some retailers may cut more corners on quality of solar power systems and installation.